cleste-pome/SparseMVC/README.md

 Just getting started, to be continued.

-## 2. Framework of SparseMVC
+## 2.🕸️SparseMVC
 <img src="images/sparsity_ratios.png" alt="SparseMVC" style="zoom:50%;" />
-Sparsity ratios across views in multi-view datasets. **Top box plot** illustrates the sparsity ratio distribution, which shows the median (orange line), interquartile range (box), and any outliers (points outside the whiskers). **Bottom bar plot** presents the sparsity ratios for each view within each dataset.
+Sparsity ratios across views in multi-view datasets.
+Top box plot illustrates the sparsity ratio distribution, which shows the median (orange line), interquartile range (box), and any outliers (points outside the whiskers).
+Bottom bar plot presents the sparsity ratios for each view within each dataset.
 The cross-view sparsity ratios have been processed to improve visualization using the sigmoid function.

 <img src="images/SparseMVC_framework.png" alt="SparseMVC" style="zoom:50%;" />
-Overview of **SparseMVC**, a framework designed to address varying sparsity across views.
+Overview of SparseMVC, a framework designed to address varying sparsity across views.

 <img src="images/MSRCV1_clustering_performance.png" alt="SparseMVC" style="zoom:50%;" />
 Convergence analysis of the training process.
 The left area of the vertical black dashed line represents the pre-training phase, while the right area stands for the view alignment training process.

-## 3. Framework User Guide
+## 3.💻User Guide

 Multi-View Clustering Code Framework